 Caregivers need to be able to perform scanning for patient admission or specimen tracking anywhere in the hospital.
 This includes non-patient care areas.
 All without their uniforms and PPE loaded down with multiple devices.

 Or being required to push a workstation on wheels around the floors, leaving the area cluttered with medical carts.

 Smartphone barcode scanning is a solution.
 It ensures medical scanning compliance for critical workflows, does more to assist nurses helping patients, while keeping staff safe.

 More importantly, it can improve nursing efficiency, freeing up staff to spend more time focused on 1-to-1 patient care.

 Mobility is nothing new in hospitals.
 We know nurses can move around with devices, but they have to use a lot of them.
 So current working methods need to be reexamined, to improve patient safety by improving the nursing workload.
 Smartphone scanning is a simple and effective way to make nursing staff more mobile while consolidating multiple existing devices.

 1. A scanning device should fit comfortably in a nurse’s pocket

 It has been 15 years since cameras were introduced into mobile phones.
-Now, Scandit’s Barcode Scanning SDK supports over 20,000 device models.
+Now, Scandit’s Barcode Scanner SDK supports over 20,000 device models.

 Despite the advances in smartphone technology, many nurses still have to wheel around antiquated PCs if they want to do something as fundamental as barcode medication admin.

 Yes, there are dedicated handheld Bluetooth scanners available.
 And while some dedicated scanning devices are described as ‘mobile computers’, they are still too bulky for staff who are often dressed in extremely lightweight uniforms.